Ned Lamont

-Lamont ran for governor in 2010, but lost the Democratic primary to former Stamford mayor Dannel Malloy, who went on to win the general election.
+Lamont ran for governor in 2010 but lost the Democratic primary to former Stamford mayor Dannel Malloy, who won the general election.
 He ran again in 2018, winning the nomination and defeating Republican Bob Stefanowski in the general election.
+He faced Stefanowski again in 2022, defeating him by a wider margin.
 As governor, Lamont signed legislation legalizing cannabis, sports betting, and online gambling.
+In 2025, Lamont vetoed legislation that would increase housing supply in Connecticut.

 Early life and education

 Lamont was born on January 3, 1954, in Washington, D.C., to Camille Helene (née Buzby) and Edward Miner Lamont.
 His mother was born in San Juan, Puerto Rico, to parents from the U.S. mainland, and later worked as a staffer for Senator Estes Kefauver.
-His father, an economist, worked on the Marshall Plan and then served in the Department of Housing and Urban Development during the Nixon administration.
+His father, an economist, worked on the Marshall Plan and served in the Department of Housing and Urban Development during the Nixon administration.
 He is the great-grandson of former J. P. Morgan & Co. chair Thomas W. Lamont and a grand-nephew of former American Civil Liberties Union director and National Council of American–Soviet Friendship chairman and founder Corliss Lamont.
 He is a distant descendant of colonial diarist Thomas Minor, from whom he gets his middle name.

 Lamont's family moved to Laurel Hollow on Long Island when he was seven years old.
 The eldest of three children, he and his sisters attended East Woods School.
 He later attended Phillips Exeter Academy, and served as president of the student newspaper, The Exonian.
 After graduating from Phillips Exeter in 1972, he earned a Bachelor of Arts in sociology from Harvard College in 1976 and a Master of Business Administration from the Yale School of Management in 1980.